-The first example explores the effect of feeling guilty on negotation behavior.
+The first example explores the effect of feeling guilty on negotiation behavior.
 Negotiation behavior was assessed with the Dutch Test for Conflict Handling (DUTCH, De Dreu, Evers, Beersma, Kluwer, & Nauta, 2001).
-One of the subsscales of the DUTCH measures forcing behavior (e.g., "I fight for a good outcome for myself."), measured with 4 items to be answered on a five-point Likert scale from totally disagree (1) to totally agree (5).
-For illustration purposes, participants with an average score higher than 3 were artificially classified here as showing forcing behavior (denoted as Y = 1).
-Out of the 29 ex-couples in total, there was 1 couple where both ex-partners showed forcing behavior, 6 cases where only the male partner showed forcing behavior, 9 cases where only the female partner showed forcing behavior and 13 couples were none of the partners showed forcing behavior.
-Guilt was assessed with the Guilt in Separation Scale (Wietzker, Buysse, Loeys, & Brondeel, 2012) and is computed as the mean of 10 items (e.g. "I am responsible for his/her misery."), measured on a sevenpoint Likert scale (from 1=never to 7=always).
+One of the subsscales of the DUTCH measures forcing behavior (e.g., "I fight for a good outcome for myself."), measured with four items to be answered on a 5-point Likert scale from 1 (totally disagree) to 5 (totally agree).
+For illustration purposes, participants with an average score higher than three were artificially classified here as showing forcing behavior (denoted as Y=1).
+Out of the 29 ex-couples in total, there was one couple where both ex-partners showed forcing behavior, six cases where only the male partner showed forcing behavior, nine cases where only the female partner showed forcing behavior and 13 couples were none of the partners showed forcing behavior.
+Guilt was assessed with the Guilt in Separation Scale (Wietzker, Buysse, Loeys, & Brondeel, 2012) and is computed as the mean of 10 items (e.g. "I am responsible for his/her misery."), measured on a 7-point Likert scale from 1 (never) to 7 (always).
 Throughout the analysis we will use the mean values of guilt, with the person's own score denoted as GUILTA and his or her partner's score as GUILTP.
 In addition, we use gender as the distinguishing variable in the couple, denoted as SEX and effect coded as 1 for men and -1 for women.

 We used both marginal approaches and conditional approaches to explore the impact of feeling guilty on forcing behavior.
-For the GEE-approach and the marginalized multilevel approach, we specify the following linear relation on the logit scale between showing forcing behavior and feeling guilty (as there was no evidence of gender-specific actor or partner effects no additional interactions are considered):
+For the GEE-approach and the marginalized multilevel approach, we specified the following linear relation on the logit scale between showing forcing behavior and feeling guilty (as there was no evidence of gender-specific actor or partner effects no additional interactions were considered):

-$$logit[E(Y{ij})] = \beta_0 + \beta_1 GUILTA{ij} + \beta_2 GUILTP{ij} + \beta_3 SEX{ij}.$$ (12)
+$$logit[E(Y{ij})] = \beta_0 + \beta_1 GUILTA{ij} + \beta_2 GUILTP{ij} + \beta_3 SEX{ij}.$$ (13)

-For the conditional multilevel approach, we consider the following randomintercepts model with $b_i \sim N(0, \tau)$ and $\tau$ either constrained (using adaptive Gaussian quadrature for optimization) or not (using Laplace approximation for optimization).
-Results are presented in Table 2 (corresponding SAS-code can be found in Appendix A1).
-The following trends are observed: feeling guilty is associated with a decrease of the forcing behavior, while guilt emotions of the partner have a reverse effect.
-Overall, males show less forcing behavior than females.
+For the conditional multilevel approach, we considered the following RI-model with $b_i \sim N(0,\tau)$ and τ either constrained (using adaptive Gaussian quadrature for optimization) or not (using Laplace approximation for optimization).
+Results are presented in Table 2 (corresponding SAS-code can be found in Appendix A2).
+The following trends are observed: Feeling guilty is associated with a decrease of the forcing behavior, while guilt emotions of the partner show a reverse effect.
+Overall, men show less forcing behavior than women.
 We repeat the different interpretation of the conditional and marginal models here.
-For example, from the constrained random intercept approach, we estimate that within a dyad, a one-unit increase in the guilty score of the partner, corresponds to an increase of exp(0.69) of the odds of showing forcing behavior.
-Marginally, we estimate with the GEE-approach that such increase is associated with an increase of exp(0.58) of that odds in the sample of ex-couples.
+For example, from the constrained RI-approach, we estimate that within a dyad, a one-unit increase in the guilty score of the partner, corresponds to an increase of $\exp(0.69)$ of the odds of showing forcing behavior.
+Marginally, we estimate with the GEE-approach that such increase is associated with an increase of $\exp(0.58)$ of that odds in the sample of ex-couples.
 It's worth noting here that the estimated actor and partner effects under the marginalized multilevel approach are substantially different from the marginal effects under the GEE-approach, as are the significance of the effects.
 This might be attributed to poor convergence of the GLMM for these particular data.
-The estimated intradyad correlation from the working GEE-correlation matrix equals -0.18.
-Given this indication of negative correlation in forcing behavior between ex-partners, it is therefore not surprising that the constrained random-intercept model (13) resulted in an estimated zero random effect variance, and some conservatism in the estimated standard errors of the predictors.
+The estimated intra-dyad correlation from the working GEE-correlation matrix equals -0.18.
+Given this indication of negative correlation in forcing behavior between ex-partners, it is therefore not surprising that the constrained RI-model (14) resulted in an estimated zero random effect variance, and some conservatism in the estimated standard errors of the predictors.